itmettkeDE/lambda-export-loggroups-to-s3/README.md

 # Optional, skip if not required. off | error | warn | info (default) | debug | trace
 # Defines the log level
 LOG_LEVEL=""
+# Optional, skip if not required.
+Example: `tag1=value1,tag2=value2`
+# Only include cloudwatch groups with the given tags and values
+INCLUDE_TAGS=""
+# Optional, skip if not required.
+Example: `tag1=value1,tag2=value2`
+# Exclude cloudwatch groups with the given tags and values
+EXCLUDE_TAGS=""
 ```

 License: MIT OR Apache-2.0